-This year we are also experimenting with study rooms.
 A study room is a period during which several students hold concentrated quiet study sessions in one of our classrooms (2001 & 2011 on weekends, 2011 on weekdays if available).
 A graduate student must volunteer to sponsor a study room, and this student will be responsible for the cleanliness of the classroom and the security of its contents.
-If you are interested in sponsoring such a session, check the availability of rooms and make a reservation with the Business Officer or the GPA.
+If you are interested in sponsoring such a session, check the availability of rooms and make a reservation with GPA.
 If you will be hosting a weekly study room, you will be issued a key for the quarter.
 Hosts of one-off weekend study rooms can borrow a key for that weekend.
 Hosts of one-off weekday study rooms can ask staff or faculty to open the room for you - we all have keys.
 Hosts are required to be welcoming of any Global Studies graduate student.
 Non-hosts should in turn be cognizant of the need to keep rooms to a reasonable size.